Quadriffis/immortal-millionaire/5 - increase life and health span.md

 - Lipid panel (cholesterol etc)
 - Certain hormones

+Depending on your location and environment it may pay off to do tests for things like heavy metals.

 Note that not all values have immediate value.
 Cholesterol values for example are not all that useful for many young people.
 Having some baseline readings however can be valuable in future scenarios.

 ### Common deficiencies & supplements